 An example of how you could stack a Hotels.com stay:

 - Click through the befrugal.com cashback portal for 3% cash back (or 9% back if you don't take the Hotels.com rewards).

 - Barclaycard Arrival Plus® World Elite Mastercard® and redeem the charge as a statement credit.

 - Capital One Venture Rewards Credit Card or Capital One VentureOne Rewards Credit Card and redeem the charge as a statement credit.
 Venture miles now transfer to 15 different airline partners.

 - Chase Sapphire Reserve® earning 3X Ultimate Rewards points, and receive $300 back as a travel credit (3x points on travel kicks in after the initial $300 is credited).

 - As a Rewards member, each night will count towards Hotels.com’s ‘Collect 10 nights, get 1 free’ providing a further 10% off on the back end of the transaction.

-If you utilize either of Capital One's Venture cards for 2x points, stacked with the 10% back on Hotels.com spending, you'll get 12%+ back on every dollar you spend.
+If you utilize the Capital One Venture Rewards Credit Card for 2x miles, stacked with the 10% back on Hotels.com spending, you'll get 12%+ back on every dollar you spend.
 A top return by anyone's standards.

 It’s important to note that taxes and fees are not included in the free night calculations.
 The average is worked out off the total cost of the nights minus the fees and taxes.